Deadlift vs Squat Comparison – Introduction

 - have lower back pain and leaning forward makes it more uncomfortable

-- have elbow or hand problems that are made worse by gripping heavy weight
+- have elbow pain or hand problems that are made worse by gripping a heavy weight

 - want to work your lower body without too much upper body involvement